dnsdb/dnsdb-query/README.md

 dnsdb-query
 ===========

-These clients are reference implementations of the DNSDB HTTP API.
+These clients are reference implementations of the [DNSDB HTTP API](https://api.dnsdb.info/).
 Output is compliant with the [Passive DNS Common Output Format](http://tools.ietf.org/html/draft-dulaunoy-kaplan-passive-dns-cof-01).

+Please see https://www.dnsdb.info/ for more information.

 dnsdb-query
 -----------